Nori-zk/nori-bridge-sdk/contracts/mina/eth-processor/MVCE3.md

 ## Test run 5 (passes):

-We decided to run single compile, as we see that running it more than once in the same test causes problems.
+We decided to run single compile with multiplle cycles of `createProof` and `submit`, as we see that running it more than once in the same test causes problems.
 So we run sequence of proof submissions (Scenario 2).
 1 compile, 4 cycles of createProof and submit without compiling in between.
 Note this was running on mac just so we have a different environment tested.

 ```sh